zhangdongdong7/scenarios/linux/lab-basic-operation/step1.md

 ![lab-basic-operation-1-1](assets/lab-basic-operation-1-1.png)

-## List files and directories in a specific directory
+## List Files and Directories in a Specific Directory

 The following example shows how to list files and directories in the `~/Desktop` directory.